 In 2011, the Off-Post Well Notification Program was modified to include both the potential CSRG exceedance area and the historic area of contamination (PMRMA 2011).
 The historic off-post area of contamination is defined as the area of diisopropylmethyl phosphonate (DIMP) contamination based on the 0.392 ug/L detection limit identified in the Off-Post ROD.
-The two notification areas are shown on Figure 4.1-1 in the LUCP.
+The two notification areas are shown on Figure 2.0-1.
 These notification areas will be used until off-post groundwater is deleted from the NPL, unless there is an agreement with the regulatory agencies to change the notification areas.

-In 2021, the Off-Post Well Notification Program was expanded to include the newly identified dieldrin plume area downgradient of the NWBCS.
+In 2021, the Off-Post Well Notification Program was expanded to include the newly identified dieldrin plume area downgradient of the Northwest Boundary Containment System.
 Approval of this revision is documented in OCN-LUCP-2021-001.